 View Clearing as an opportunity rather than a failure!
-There are loads of success stories about students who found their course and university through Clearing – here are a few.
+Here is a selection of success stories about students who found their course and university through Clearing.
 Read what students themselves say about the Clearing experience:

 "I rang Sheffield Hallam and they answered all my questions.
 They held my place for me for as long as they possibly could, and were really helpful.

 - "I was invited to a Clearing Open Day where I spoke to students and lecturers.
 I toured my campus and felt at home before I'd even started.
 Don’t get disheartened and don’t give up – clearing can be stressful but it can lead to really good outcomes."
 Caitlin, Sheffield Hallam University – see Caitlin's full story at www.shu.ac.uk/clearing.

 "Getting a place to study History with Film studies at Essex through Clearing turned out to be the best accidental decision I’ve made.